adku1173/acoupipe/README.rst

 **Sample index:** :code:`'idx'`

-The index of type int referencing the sampled case in the data set file (starts at 1).
+The index referencing the sampled case in the data set (starts at 1).

 **Involved random seeds:** :code:`'seeds'`